An archive of Southern Vietnam’s disappearing modernist architecture

-Written and photographed by Alexandra van der Essen
+Photographed and researched by Alexandra van der Essen.

 Ho Chi Minh City